When someone is really drunk, it may not be very easy to blow into a balloon, or into a breathalyser.

 In laboratory tests, the team placed the breathalyser earmuff on three male volunteers who had each consumed a certain amount of alcohol.
 At regular intervals over the next 140 minutes, their blood alcohol levels were checked with both earmuffs and a conventional breathalyser.
 The readings from the two devices were consistently similar.

-It is now hoped that, once developed further, the technology can be used as an alternative to the breathalyser.
-And perhaps also as a means of detecting different gases released by the skin in the presence of diseases.
+It is now hoped that, once developed further, the technology could be used as an alternative to the breathalyzer.
+And perhaps also as a means of detecting various gases released by the skin in the presence of disease.